 - 1. Testing under this method shall be used for quality control and when specified, acceptance testing. - 2.
-All testing done in accordance with this FOP shall use the Backscatter method. - 3.
 Report percent compaction to the nearest 0.1 percent.
+Report percent air voids, if required. - 3.
+Direct transmission may be used on crushed asphalt materials.